S4m4r1tAn/CryptoBOT/README.md

 # CryptoBOT
-Gonna be a bot to monitor the crypto actives to buy and sell at the right time
+Gonna be a bot to monitor the crypto activities to buy and sell at the right time